2023 Best Value Sociology Schools in Colorado

 Top 10 Best Sociology Schools

-CU Anschutz undergraduate students pay an average of $9,384 in in-state tuition and fees each year.
+In-state tuition fees for undergraduate students at CU Anschutz are $9,384 per year.
 Sociology majors at CU Anschutz take out an average of $30,607 in student loans while working on their egree.

-The average tuition and fees for an in-state undergraduate at University of Northern Colorado are $10,666 a year.
+University of Northern Colorado undergraduate students pay an average of $10,666 in in-state tuition and fees each year.
 While working on their degree, sociology majors at University of Northern Colorado accumulate an average of around $25,681 in student debt.
 This translates to an average monthly loan payment of $186, based on a 10-year repayment plan.

-Out of the 14 schools in Colorado that were part of this year’s ranking, Colorado State University - Pueblo landed the # 3 spot on the list.
-Located in the midsize city of Pueblo, Colorado State University - Pueblo is a public school with a moderately-sized student population.
+You’ll join some of the best and brightest minds around you if you attend Colorado State University - Pueblo.
+The school came in at #3 on this year’s Best Value Sociology Schools in Colorado list.
+Located in the city of Pueblo, Colorado State University - Pueblo is a public college with a medium-sized student population.

-The average tuition and fees for an in-state undergraduate at Colorado State University - Pueblo are $9,005 a year.
+Colorado State University - Pueblo undergraduate students pay an average of $9,005 in in-state tuition and fees each year.
 On average, sociology graduates from Colorado State University - Pueblo take out $22,417 in student loans while working on their degree.

 Full Sociology at Colorado State University - Pueblo Report

-Out of the 14 schools in Colorado that were part of this year’s ranking, Colorado State University - Fort Collins landed the # 5 spot on the list.
-Located in the midsize city of Fort Collins, Colorado State is a public school with a fairly large student population.
+You’ll be in good company if you decide to attend Colorado State University - Fort Collins.
+It ranked #5 on our 2023 Best Value Sociology Schools in Colorado list.
+Located in the medium-sized city of Fort Collins, Colorado State is a public college with a fairly large student population.

 Colorado State undergraduate students pay an average of $12,188 in in-state tuition and fees each year.
 While working on their degree, sociology majors at Colorado State accumulate an average of around $22,313 in student debt.
 The average monthly payment of a loan this size is about $412, assuming that the borrower is on a 10-year repayment plan.

 Fort Lewis College landed the #6 spot in the 2023 rankings for the best value sociology programs.
-Located in the distant town of Durango, FLC is a public school with a small student population.
+Located in the town of Durango, FLC is a public school with a small student population.

-Full Sociology at Fort Lewis College Report
+Read full report on Sociology at Fort Lewis College

 With a ranking of #7, Metropolitan State University of Denver did quite well on this year’s best value schools for sociology students.
-MSU Denver is a fairly large public school located in the city of Denver.
+MSU Denver is a large public school located in the large city of Denver.

 In-state tuition fees for undergraduate students at MSU Denver are $10,021 per year.
 While working on their degree, sociology majors at MSU Denver accumulate an average of around $28,566 in student debt.